 Everybody is creating and recording music using different programs, sequencers, and recorders.
 We will identify the program as Digital Audio Workstation or DAW.
 Each DAW has its own unique session or project format; however, the audio files they consist of are typically the same.
 It can be WAV, AIFF, BWF, or any other popular format.
-This article will give you an idea of how to export these files from your DAW to be transferred for further mixing.
+This article will give you an idea of how to export audio files from your DAW to be transferred for further mixing.

 First and foremost, all files have to start at the same time.
 In most DAWs you can have audio regions or clips in your project.
 If you just export them, only a few audio formats save a timestamp within a file, but in most of the cases, the position of the region will be lost during import to another DAW.
 Therefore, it must be ensured that all audio files have the same starting point.